 Highway 29 runs through Napa County, beginning near the top of the San Francisco Bay ambling northward through the most famous winegrowing region in America.
 The 29 takes you through the City of Napa, Yountville, Oakville, Rutherford, St. Helena and Calistoga.

-In less than an hour, you can complete a bedazzling drive passing by Napa’s most famous winery estates from Domaine Chandon, Robert Mondavi, Cakebread Cellars, Charles Krug, St. Supery, Sutter Home, Franciscan, Beaulieu Vineyard, Grgich Hills, Freemark Abbey, Heitz Wine Cellars, and Markham Vineyards to Opus One, Merryvale Vineyards, Beringer, Sterling and Chateau Montelena.
-Of course, the point is not to drive by but to stop off and explore the famous tasting rooms, tours, shops, restaurants and all that the 29 route has to offer to visitors.
-It’s fun and exciting but there is much more to Napa Valley wine story.
+In less than an hour, you can complete a bedazzling drive passing by Napa’s most famous winery estates from Domaine Chandon, Robert Mondavi, Cakebread Cellars, Charles Krug, St. Supery, Sutter Home, Franciscan, Beaulieu Vineyard, Grgich Hills, Freemark Abbey, Heitz Wine Cellars, and Markham Vineyards to Opus One, Merryvale Vineyards, Beringer, Sterling and dozens more.
+Of course, the point is not to drive by but to stop off and explore the famous tasting rooms, tours, shops, restaurants and all that “The 29″ route has to offer to visitors.
+It’s fun and exciting but there is much more to the Napa Valley wine story.

-This beautiful road is studded with amazing wineries, perhaps a little less famous, but just as enjoyable.
-And the scenery is beautiful.
-The vineyards are wide and expansive with hillside vineyards looking down on the valley.
-And if you are in the mood to avoid tasting room crowds, busy parking lots and tourist buses, then the Silverado Trail is the best way to see real Napa Valley viticulture.
+This beautiful road is studded with amazing wineries, perhaps a little less well known but just as interesting and enjoyable as those on Highway 29.
+The views are simply stunning.
+The vineyards are wide and expansive with row after row of hillside vines looking down on the valley.
+If you are in the mood to avoid crowded tasting room, busy parking lots and tourist buses, then the Silverado Trail is the best way to experience real Napa Valley viticulture.